 |Philippines||Risk in rural areas and islands below 600m with the exception of several provinces.
 No risk in Manila and other urban areas.|

 |Peru||Risk exists throughout the year within rural areas below 2000m.
 Highest risk areas include regions of Ayacucho, Junín, Loreto, Madre de Dios, Piura, San Martin and Tumbes.|

 |South Africa||Risk within certain eastern provinces, including Kruger National Park.
 No risk in major cities.|

 |Thailand||Risk in rural areas bordering Cambodia, Laos, and Myanmar (Burma).
 No risk in cities (i.e.: Bangkok, Chiang Mai, Pattaya) and the main tourist resorts of Phuket island.|

 |Turkey||Risk limited to the southeastern part of the country during certain seasons.
 No risk in the main tourist areas in the west and southwest of the country.|

-in the Top 50 Destinations** among Canadian Travellers
+in the Top 50 Destinations** among Canadian Travelers

 (other than the USA)

-- ** Top 50 destinations among Canadian travellers according to: Statistics Canada.
+- ** Top 50 destinations among Canadian travelers according to: Statistics Canada.
 Characteristics of International Travelers: Custom Extraction Commissioned by the Public Health Agency of Canada, 2010.

 A complete list of countries (PDF) and a map of the areas where malaria transmission occurs are available from the World Health Organization (WHO).